taikoxyz/raiko/README.md

 Then in another terminal you can do requests like this:

 ```
-./prove_block.sh ethereum native 10
+./prove_block.sh taiko_a7 native 10
 ```

 Look into `prove_block.sh` for the available options or run the script without inputs and it will tell you.

-You can also automatically sync with the tip of the chain and prove all blocks:
+You can also automatically sync with the tip of the chain and prove all new blocks:

 ```
-./prove_block.sh ethereum native sync
+./prove_block.sh taiko_a7 native sync
 ```

 ## Provers